bvaluis/Sens-Fortress/README.md

 # Sens-Fortress
-A text-based version of the original Dark Souls's Sens Fortress.
+A text-based version of the Sen's Fortress area from the original Dark Souls.